 Implementation tactics:

-Sustainable Packaging and Materials
+Sustainable packaging and materials

 - Reduce packaging volume and weight to lower transportation emissions

-- Design for reuse rather than single-use disposal
+- Design for reuse rather than single-use disposal wherever the product category allows

 Understanding your sustainable brand's performance requires tracking both perception and business metrics.
 These measurements demonstrate ROI and guide strategic decisions.

-Track how consumers perceive your sustainability efforts:
+Track how your key audiences perceive your sustainability positioning:

-- Brand health studies - Regular surveys measuring awareness of sustainability commitments
+- Brand health studies - Regular surveys measuring awareness of sustainability commitments among target audiences

 Beyond perception, business metrics reveal the tangible impact of your sustainability positioning on financial performance.

-Monitor metrics that show sustainable brand strength:
+Monitor metrics that show whether your sustainable brand is generating commercial traction:

 - Brand value contribution - Kantar research shows sustainability perceptions can contribute up to 10% of brand value for top global brands